Heating Repair in Keller, TX

 How much does furnace repair cost in Keller, TX?

-Diagnostic $85 flat (waived with repair).
-Common Keller furnace repairs: hot-surface ignitor $400 ($340 for Frosty Club members), flame sensor $400 ($340), gas valve $400-$1,200 ($340-$1,020), inducer motor $500-$1,300 ($425-$1,105), pressure switch $250-$550.
-On dual-furnace homes, we quote each zone separately so you know exactly what you're paying for.
-Flat-rate, no surprises.
+Diagnostic $85 flat (waived with any repair).
+On Keller's dual-zone homes that's one diagnostic fee, not two, even if I check both furnaces.
+Common Keller furnace repairs: hot-surface ignitor $400 ($340 for Frosty Club members), flame sensor $400 ($340), gas valve $400-$1,200 ($340-$1,020), inducer motor $500-$1,300 ($425-$1,105), integrated control board $600-$1,200 ($510-$1,020), pressure switch $250-$550.
+Flat-rate pricing.

 Is my Keller furnace safe to run if the heat exchanger is cracked?